University of Bolton2015 League Table Ranking 121

 - Undergraduate Courses: single and joint honours are available; bachelor degrees e.g. BA (Hons), BSc (Hons), BEng (Hons), MEng BDes (Hons), LLB (Hons); foundation degree e.g. FdA, FdSc; Higher National Diplomas (HNDs) and Higher National Certificates (HNCs) .

 - Many of our courses can be studied on a part-time basis.
+We also provide opportunities for study via distance learning.

 - Staff are highly qualified and experienced, and are key to a successful career.